apache/airavata/docs/tutorial/gateways_tutorial.md

 ### Submitting an Echo job

 Now we'll use `AiravataAPI` to submit an Echo job.

-1. In
-   `$HOME/gateways19-tutorial/gateways19_tutorial/templates/gateways19_tutorial/hello.html`
+Let's take a look at what we'll need to do make this work.

-   we add a click handler to the _Run_ button that gets the selected greeting
+1. We'll need to add a click handler to the _Run_ button that gets the selected greeting value:
-   value:

 ```javascript
 $("#run-button").click((e) => {